The UK Standing Committee for Quality Assessment (UKSCQA) provides an arena for discussing UK-wide issues in which the OfS has an interest.

 It draws on expertise from across the higher education sector.
 Membership includes the four UK higher education regulators and funding bodies, sector body representatives, academics and students.

-Currently the committee has a role in:
+Currently the committee's role includes:

 Find more information on the UKSCQA website